-However, the sonic power and complexity of Denis Villeneuve’s “Dune” (Warner Bros.) is going to be hard to beat.
+However, the sonic power and complexity of Denis Villeneuve’s “Dune” is going to be hard to beat.
 Its great achievement is creating a grounded reality that is both innovative and believable.
-So, rather than relying on over-hyped sounds, supervising sound editors Mark Mangini (the Oscar-winning “Mad Max: Fury Road”) and Theo Green (the Oscar-nominated “Blade Runner 2049”) conveyed an otherworldly palette that is hallucinatory yet gritty, from supernatural voices that rattle the mind to colossal sandworms that shake the sand dunes of Arrakis.
+So, rather than relying on over-hyped sounds, the sound team (Mac Ruth, “Mad Max: Fury Road” Oscar winner Mark Mangini, Theo Green, Doug Hemphill and Ron Bartlett) conveyed an otherworldly palette that is hallucinatory yet gritty, from supernatural voices that rattle the mind to colossal sandworms that shake the sand dunes of Arrakis.
 Other highlights include the dragonfly-like ornithopters, whole-body shields that can protect from anything but a slow blade, sand thumpers that boom across the desert like a resonant body to attract the sandworms, and the spice that fuels the universe, glittering and twinkling in the sands.

 United Artists Releasing